Jabesh, Gilead, Israel, 876 BC

 Her eyes twinkled.
 “Omar!
 Who’s got you, Omar?
 That big old boy from Tishbe got you?”
 She clapped her hands, and Omar rewarded her with a belly-laugh.

-As Nathan and Omar put on their show, Dad and the baker paused from weighing shekels from the silver drawer and exchanged silly grins.
+As Nathan and Omar put on their show, Dad and the baker paused from weighing shekels from the strong box and exchanged silly grins.

-Elijah remained behind the counter and allowed himself a private smile.
+Elijah remained by the wineskin and allowed himself a private smile.
 His eyes flitted from Nathan to Dad and back again.
 He pressed a finger alongside his cheek and held his elbow in his palm.
 What was happening?

 Before this moment, Nathan had always ducked out and stood among the donkeys.
 He talked with children who petted Balak and Balaam, but if an adult came close, he bent and fiddled with cinch straps.
 Now, with Omar in his arms, he talked with strangers.
 Not face to face, but talk, nonetheless.